farkon00/kad/README.md

 # KAD

-`Keys as Dots` is a simple Python package that allows usage of dots in place of dictionary keys.
+`Keys as Dots` is a simple Python package that allows usage of dots in place of dictionary keys.(aka creates object with attributes instead of keys)

 Find this project on [PyPi](https://pypi.org/project/kad/).